lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

   `The list performance example <https://github.com/lucproglangcourse/cs2-listperformance-scala/blob/main/src/test/scala/cs271/lab/list/TestList.scala>`_ illustrates this approach.

-- Finally, to turn an sbt-based Scala application into a script (console application) you can run outside sbt, you can use the `sbt-native-packager <https://github.com/sbt/sbt-native-packager>`_ plugin.
+- Finally, to turn an sbt-based Scala application into a script (command-line application) you can run outside sbt, you can use the `sbt-native-packager <https://github.com/sbt/sbt-native-packager>`_ plugin.
   To use this plugin, add this line to the end of ``build.sbt``:

   .. code-block:: bash